Erik Ainge: Radio

 On January 3, 2017, The Erik Ainge Show debuted on FM 99.1 Sports Radio WNML in Knoxville, TN.
 Ainge is joined every morning by Brian Rice at 9:00 AM EST.

 Personal life

 In a first person account written for ESPN.com in March 2011, Ainge admitted that he struggled with drug and alcohol abuse from the time he was twelve years old, and by his senior year at Tennessee he had become addicted to pain killers.
 Ainge continued to struggle with these issues in the NFL before seeking help.
 He also suffers from rapid cycling bipolar disorder, for which he has been treated in addition to his drug and alcohol treatment.
-On July 28, 2013, Ainge was arrested for driving under the influence in Knoxville.